 The blue waters of the Pacific Isles have a strong contender for Most Beautiful in the World.
 Zanzibar is untouched bliss – with a little of Tanzania’s classic chaotic charm.

-The Best Destinatioin Africa for Not Getting Stabbed – Mauritius
+The Australia of Africa – Mauritius

 Both the most harmonious and most economically stable country in Africa, Mauritius takes Island Time and Indian Time and filters them down to its own special concoction of complete disregard of never ever giving a shit.
 And the result?